timurista/simple-serviceworker-tutorial/docs/service-worker.md

 - can't use local storage or XHR inside a service worker
 - only on https sites only.
 - user needs to manage and be more aware of the interaction between service workers and websites.
+- browser will often manage service workers by removing idle ones to save memory. (but there are methods such as waitUntil which can be called to keep the service worker alive a little longer until it finishes)

 ## Differences with shared worker
 Like Shared Worker